suzanaleles/complabs/README.md

 # Jupyter Notebooks - Comp Labs
-Development of computational labs for USC course in Environmental Science
+Development of computational labs for USC course in Environmental Science.
+Our goal was to develop computational labs that can complement the wet labs and introduce basic concepts in statistics and data analysis thinking.

 Computational Lab 1: Correlations https://colab.research.google.com/drive/15IlnRgOsGS4B-LMv2PHNLH9xgqwDNAg4